aws-samples/cfn101-workshop/workshop/content/basics/templates/finding-output-values/_index.md

 * Understand the usage of return values.
 * Learn how to search for return values for different resource types.
 * Understand the difference between using `Ref`, `Fn::GetAtt`, and `Fn::Sub` [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) when using return values.

 Return values are documented in the [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html) for a given resource type: choose any resource type from the list, and then choose **Return Values** on the right side of the page to see which values you can use with [intrinsic functions](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference.html) such as `Ref` and `Fn::GetAtt`.

 Let’s take an [Amazon Simple Storage Service](https://aws.amazon.com/s3/) (Amazon S3) bucket resource type, `AWS::S3::Bucket`, as an example: choose **Amazon S3** from the list under [AWS resource and property types reference](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html).
 On the next page, choose **AWS::S3::Bucket** to view the reference documentation for the resource type: on the right pane of the page, choose **Return Values** to view available return values for the `AWS::S3::Bucket` resource type.

 Follow through the document to understand what available values are returned when you use `Ref` or `Fn::GetAtt` intrinsic functions.
 For example, if you want to reference the bucket name, use `Ref` followed by the [logical ID](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/resources-section-structure.html) of your bucket resource; if you wish to retrieve the [Amazon Resource Name](https://docs.aws.amazon.com/general/latest/gr/aws-arns-and-namespaces.html) (ARN) of your bucket, use `Fn::GetAtt` with the `Arn` attribute.

-In this lab, you will learn how to reference, from a given resource type you describe in your template, return values for another resource type you also describe in the template.
+In this lab, you will learn how to reference, from a given resource type you describe in your template, return values for another resource type that you also describe in the same template.

 ### Start Lab